clicon/clixon-docs/cli.rst

     ...
     <autocli>
       <module-default>true</module-default>
-      <completion-default>true</completion-default>
       <list-keyword-default>kw-nokey</list-keyword-default>
       <treeref-state-default>false</treeref-state-default>
+      <edit-mode-default>list container</edit-mode-default>
+      <completion-default>true</completion-default>
     </autocli>
   </clixon-config>

-The autocli configuration options are defined by the ``clixon-autocli`` YANG file.
-It consists of a set of default *options*, followed by a set of *rules*.
+The autocli configuration consists of a set of default *options*, followed by a set of *rules*.
+For more info see the ``clixon-autocli.yang`` specification.

 Options
 ^^^^^^^
 The following options set default values to the auto-cli, some of these may be further refined by successive rules.

 `module-default`
-   Include YANG modules for generation of autocli.
+   How to generate the autocli from modules:

-   If `true`, all modules with a top-level datanode are generated, ie they get a top-level entry in the ``@basemodel`` tree.
+   - If `true`, all modules with a top-level datanode are generated, ie they get a top-level entry in the ``@basemodel`` tree.
+This is default
-   If `false`, you need to explicitly enable modules for autocli generation using `module enable rules`_.
+   - If `false`, you need to explicitly enable modules for autocli generation  using `module enable rules`_.
-   Default is `true`.

 `list-keyword-default`
-   This option defines how the autocli is generated for YANG lists.
+   How to generate the autocli from YANG lists.
    There are several variants defined.
 To understand the different variants, consider a simple YANG LIST defintion as follows::

       list a {